Yama Zatdaw

 Yama Zatdaw (ရာမဇာတ်တော်, [jàma̰ zaʔ tɔ̀]), unofficially Myanmar's national epic, is the Burmese version of the Ramayana and Dasaratha Jataka.
 There are nine known pieces of the Yama Zatdaw in Myanmar.
 The Burmese name for the story itself is Yamayana, while zatdaw refers to the acted play or being part of jataka tales of Theravada Buddhism.

+History

 The Yama Zatdaw was introduced by oral tradition during King Anawratha's reign although it was not known clearly whether the story was Valmiki's Sanskrit epic Ramayana or not.
-In the Nathlaung Temple, the Visnu temple, within the walls of old city Bagan, there are some stone sculptures, one of which is Ramachandra.
-Based on Burmese literature, at least, Hanuman has been known in Burma definitely before 1527 AD.
+But, many say that it was stolen from the Valmiki's Epic Ramayana.
+The most accurate and original version of Ramayana is the Valmiki Ramayana.

+The earliest pictorial evidence of the Ramayana dates to the early Bagan period.
+Bagan's Nathlaung Temple features two brick sculptures of Rama and Parashurama, while the Hpetleik pagodas features terracotta plaques depicting the story of Rama (in the Dasaratha Jataka), as part of a series depicting the Buddhist Jataka tales.

+The earliest literary reference to Ramayana is a pyo entitled Thuwunna-shan Thahte-khan Pyo, based on the Suvannasama Jataka, and written by Shin Aggathamadi in 1527.